LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_nested_loop_reorder.rst

    :language: C++

 Note that we have simply reordered the nesting of the ``RAJA::statement::For`` types in the execution policy.
-This is analogous to reordering the 'for' statements in C-style version.
+This is analogous to reordering the for-loops in C-style version.

 For completeness, we permute the loops again so that the 'i' loop is the outermost, the 'k' loop is in the middle, and the 'j' loop is the